Montería: Public transportation

 As is common in most Colombian municipalities, public transportation is tightly integrated into the city.
 A system of taxis and several lines of large and small buses serve the community on surface streets.
 The streets of Monteria are also full of motorcycle taxis or "rapimotos" that provide economical transportation.

 A passenger-only ferry system known as "Planchones", consists of roofed wooden rafts.
 It traverses the Sinu river along a system of manual cable tows.
 It was made as a way to cross the river before a proper bridge could be built and has served as an alternative to cross the river ever since.
 It is one of the most remarkable features of the city.

 Water

 The city is served by a fishing port, but the waters of the Sinu river do not run deep enough and are not wide enough to serve as a commercial channel.
 High quality sand is brought up from the bottom of the river in buckets placed by divers, for use in the making of cinder blocks for local and regional construction projects.

 Air travel

-Monteria is home to an international airport, Los Garzones Airport, which provides service to major cities via Avianca, Easyfly and LATAM airlines.
+Monteria is home to an international airport, Los Garzones Airport, which provides service to major cities via Avianca, LATAM airlines and other cargo and passenger airlines.

-Major cities served from the airport include Bogotá, Medellín, Cali and Panama City.
+Major cities served from the airport include Bogotá, Medellín, Cali and other places.

 Demographics

-The region is populated by a diverse mix of people, including the descendants of Spaniards/Basque, Arabs, French, Italians and Sinu Indians.
+The region is populated by a diverse mix of people, including the descendants of Spaniards/Basque, Arabs, French, Italians and Sinu Indians, a tribe of natives with their own language that once produced ornate pottery and goldworks.
+According to 2018 estimates, the population of Monteria was 490,935, with a population density of 160 persons per square kilometer.